JZT-Aaron/summer-race-reading/README.md

 # Summer Race Reading

 > [!IMPORTANT]
 > This Project is still work in progress.
-And is in the current moment not intended for usage.
+In the moment it is not finished.

 > Information: This WebApp is in the process of being created for the Summer of Making from HackClub.